ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## Install Hugging Face Hub

 There are a few different ways you can download the Llama-2-7B Chat model.
-In the Learning Path, you will download the model from Hugging Face.
+In this Learning Path, you will download the model from Hugging Face.

 {{% notice Note %}} Use of Llama-2-7B-Chat model is governed by the Meta license.
 Before you proceed to download the model, please visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form. {{% /notice %}}

 [Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them and collaborate with others in the community.
-You can browse through the thousands of models that are available for a variety of use cases like NLP, audio and computer vision.
+You can browse through the thousands of models that are available for a variety of use cases like NLP, audio, and computer vision.

 The `huggingface_hub` library provides APIs and tools that let you easily download and fine-tune pre-trained models.
 You will use `huggingface-cli` to download the [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).